 In July 2008, we entered into a discovery and development agreement with Affitech AS, or Affitech, to isolate and optimize fully human antibodies for our mannan-associated serine protease-2, or MASP-2, program.
 Under the terms of the agreement, Affitech applied its human antibody libraries and proprietary antibody discovery and screening technologies to generate fully human MASP-2 antibodies for us.
 In March 2010, we amended the antibody development agreement with Affitech.
 Under the terms of the amendment, Affitech released us from any future obligations to make royalty or milestone payments in exchange for \$500,000.
 The agreement also stipulates that we can request certain optional services for a fee.
 The agreement may be terminated for cause by either party, or at any time by us by providing 30 days advance written notice to Affitech.
-For the three months ended September 30, 2010 and 2009 and for the nine months ended September 30, 2010 and 2009, we recognized research and development expense under this agreement of \$0, \$0, \$500,000 and \$200,000, respectively.
+For the three months ended September 30, 2010 and 2009, we recognized research and development expense under this agreement of \$0, \$0, \$500,000 and \$200,000, respectively.